TluwaniMS/Javascript-Ternary-Operator/README.md

 color === "Green" ? console.log(`The color chosen was Green!`) : console.log(`The color chosen wasn't green!`);

-///Will print:
+/// Will print:
-The color chosen was Green!
+/// The color chosen was Green!
 ```